yelbachir/multgam_pkg/README.md

 ## 2. Usage

-The package fits univariate and multivariate probability distributions whose parameters are represented by sums of unknown smooth functions to be learned.
+The package trains univariate and multivariate probability distributions whose parameters are represented by sums of unknown smooth functions to be learned.
 The (vector of) output variables are assumed to be independent.

 ### 2.1.
 Main function